Connect with us

 I had so much fun putting together my very merry, holiday-themed Pokémon team that I’m running it back this year with another seasonal lineup.
-This time around, it’s a winter-themed Pokémon team that captures the wintry wonder and excitement that come with all the snow and ice.
+This time around, it’s a winter-themed Pokémon team that’s cooler than ever and will have your opponents skating around on thin ice if they’re not careful.
+Tell them if they want the smoke (or maybe that should be mist?) that they can flake around and find out, because this team is snow joke.

 Note: I decided not to include any Legendaries, which is why Pokemon like Kyurem, Chien-Pao and Ice Rider Calyrex are absent from this list.